 - Sleep study may be required – either home or hospital based for a night

-- Watchful waiting only if episodes are isolated, mild and without significant airway obstruction.
+- Watchful waiting if episodes are isolated, mild and without significant airway obstruction

 - Fever, pain and antibiotic medications may be required.

 The exact cause is often unknown, and aggravated by stress, trauma, acidic fruits, braces or ill-fitting dentures.
-Poor health conditions need to be addressed – eg poor immune system, vitamin B-12, zinc, folic acid, iron deficiency and gastrointestinal tract disease like Crohn’s disease.
+Poor health conditions need to be addressed – eg poor immune system, autoimmune disorders, vitamin B-12, zinc, folic acid, iron deficiency and gastrointestinal tract disease like Crohn’s disease.
 Some pain killers, beta-blockers and chest pain medications may predispose.
+Cancers need to be excluded in ulcers that persist and enlarge.
+Importance:

 - Painful, can be recurrent

-- Worrying if lasting longer than 3 weeks, or if sores are unusually large and spreading
+- Need to exclude cancers if lasting longer than 3 weeks, or if sores are unusually large and spreading

 - Blood tests to exclude systemic causes